-Before you get a reverse mortgage, consider the upsides and, especially, the downsides.
-And you need to beware of scammers selling these loans.
-The best way to avoid scams and determine if a reverse mortgage is right for you is to understand exactly how they work.
+The best way to avoid scams and determine if a reverse mortgage is right for you is to understand what loans are available and exactly how they work.

 With a HECM, the borrower receives a lump sum, periodic payments, or a line of credit to draw upon (or a combination of monthly payments and a line of credit) from the lender.
 Though, you might be able to change your payment option later on for a fee.

-Generally, homeowners over age 62, who occupy the property as their principal residence, and have 50-55% or more equity in their home will qualify for a reverse mortgage.
+Generally, homeowners over age 62 who occupy the property as their principal residence and have 50-55% or more equity in their home can usually qualify for a HECM reverse mortgage.

-Also, if you take out a HECM, you'll have to comply with some requirements, like paying mortgage insurance premiums, maintaining the property, and having a set-aside account if you might not be able to stay current on items like property taxes and homeowners' insurance bills.
-And you can't be delinquent on any federal debt.
+If you take out a HECM, you'll have to comply with some requirements, like paying mortgage insurance premiums, maintaining the property, and having a set-aside account if you might not be able to stay current on items like property taxes and homeowners' insurance bills.

 State, local, and nonprofit agencies usually offer single-purpose reverse mortgages.
 Staff at your local Area Agency on Aging might have information about the programs in your area.
 Find a local agency on aging at eldercare.gov, or call 800-677-1116.
-To find out about single-use reverse mortgages for paying property taxes in your area, you can also contact your tax assessor.
+You can also contact your tax assessor to find out about single-use reverse mortgages for paying property taxes in your area.

-With a HECM, you have to repay the loan, plus interest and fees, if one of the specified events describes below happen.
+With a HECM, you must repay the loan, plus interest and fees, if one of the events described below happens.